YuYX/FirstWatch_Test/tests/README.txt

 Keep in mind that is the layout information is optional.
 Don't bother generating it if you don't plan to use TRACE=jsonp to generate a visualization.

-To add layout information to your own test case, follow these steps:
-0) Install graphviz.
-    sudo apt-get install graphviz
-1) Get an automatically generated layout ruby layout.rb < tests/1gate.in > tests/1gate.svg
-2) Tweak the layout in a SVG editor (e.g., Inkscape).
-3) Inject the layout in the test case ruby layout.rb tests/1gate.in < tests/1gate.svg